gamecicn/ids701_assignment/as2_Evaluating Studies.md

 **2.4 Give an example of how you could evaluate that possibility**

-> We can compare last year's car accidents to people choosing high deductible insurance with people choosing low deductible insurance.
-We can figure out whether driving skills or driving manner are baseline differences between the two groups.
+> We can compare renters' historical driving records.
+By doing so, we can figure out whether driving skills or driving manner are baseline differences between the two groups.

 **2.5 Give a reason there may be differential treatment effects**

->It is reasonable that high deductible insurance would warn renters to drive more carefully.
-However, more out-of-pocket costs can do nothing about their driving skills.
-Hence, people can expect that the treatment would not affect people who choose low deductible insurance because of their poor driving skills.
+>It is reasonable that high deductible insurance would warn renters to drive more carefully; in this case, the treatment effects will be apparent.
+However, there is another case that the treatment effect may not be noticeable.
+For example, people can expect that the treatment would not affect people who choose low deductible insurance because of their poor driving skills.

 **2.6 Give an example of how you could evaluate that possibility**